 Rendition, War, Torture and Clive Stafford Smith

-Can you tell us something of what Reprieve does and how many people are active in the organisation?
+Can you tell us something about what Reprieve does and how many people are active in the organisation?

-You must have experienced some very positive outcomes not only for you clients but also for society’s soul.
+You must have experienced some very positive outcomes, not only for your clients but also for society’s soul.
 Which ones in particular stand out as being your most celebrated successes?

 What arguments do you consider to be the most powerful in challenging capital punishment?